 Not so much another technique as much as the complement to this approach.
 Skills Training Programs are very valuable.
-They were first developed and evaluated by Dr. Alan Marlatt and his colleagues.
-These approaches attempt to develop skills for drinking in safer ways.
+They were first developed and evaluated by Dr. Alan Marlatt.
+These approaches develop skills for drinking in safer ways.

-Information-only programs may raise knowledge and awareness.
+Information-only programs may raise knowledge.
 But they don’t generally lead to changes in behavior.
-Once a person is thinking about change, Skills Training Programs provide the skills to make changes in drinking behavior.
+Once a person is thinking about change, Skills Training Programs provide the skills to make changes in drinking.

 How do they work?

 They acknowledge that the best way to avoid negative consequences is to abstain from drinking alcohol.
-However, they also provide harm reduction strategies for those who choose to drink.
+But they also provide harm reduction strategies for those who choose to drink.